Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 They discovered that slugs die when sprayed with a caffeine solution.
 The study also suggested spraying the caffeine solution on the plants to ensure slugs do not eat them.

-Note: The caffeine required to kill off the slugs are at a higher percentage than what it is in a normal cup of coffee.
-The rate is based a natural caffeine based commercial spray.
+Note: The caffeine required to kill off the slugs is at a higher percentage than what it is in a normal cup of coffee.
+The rate is based on a natural caffeine-based commercial spray.
 The caffeine percentage required is a solution of 1-2%.

 You can protect the plants in your garden to some extent with regular coffee grinds.
 Sprinkle a very small amount of used coffee grinds on top of the soil to ensure slugs can’t come in contact with the plants.